guess/live-view-model/docs/long_term_specs.md

 ## 2. Core Components

 ### 2.1.
-PhoenixConnection
+Socket Connection
-Responsible for managing the WebSocket connection to the Phoenix server.
+- `LiveConnection`: Manages the WebSocket connection to the Phoenix server
+- `LiveChannel`: Represents a channel subscription
+- `LiveSocket`: Represents the WebSocket connection

 ### 2.2.
 Decorators
 - `@liveViewModel`: Sets up a class as a live view model